 - not drinking alcohol, soft drinks, and coffee

-- minimize eating herbicide-sprayed fruits and vegetables
+- minimize eating chemical-sprayed fruits and vegetables

 - severely reducing or eliminating animal products from your diet

-- avoiding needless antibiotic prescriptions, as for viral infections
+- avoiding needless antibiotic prescriptions

 Once you have taken the steps listed above to minimize injury to your gut flora, which organisms do you want to help establish in your intestinal lining?
 There are a group of bacteria that are especially beneficial and I always look for these names on the label of any probiotic I purchase: